Jamie Bamber: Where He Went After Battlestar Galactica

 Jamie Bamber would eventually speak to the Collider about his time on BG and how he and his fellow castmates dealt with the grief they took at the beginning of the series.
 “I’m extremely proud, and I’m proud of everyone that collaborated on it.
 They’re all my dearest friends, and we will always have that shared story.
 You put your finger on it.
 We went from ridicule, mistrust and disdain to gradual, slightly resentful appreciation, and then to adulation.
 We ran the whole gamut of trolling and hatred to being celebrated as the greatest television artists ever to have got together to make a television show, which is equally ridiculous.
 We’ve seen it all.”

 Of course, there are other iterations of Battlestar Galactica.
 One of those came in novel form with the 2007 Titan Books release of Battlestar Galactica: The Official Companion Season Three written by David Bassom.
-Jamie Bamber was part of this publishing as he wrote the forward for the book.
+Jamie Bamber was part of this publishing, writing the book’s forward.

 It didn’t take long for Jamie Bamber to move on from Battlestar Galactica.
 Granted, it was not the ending fans had hoped for with BG, but they did get a good four-year run.